John Dorsey (American football)

-John Michael Dorsey (born August 30, 1960) is an American football executive and former player who is a senior personnel executive for the Detroit Lions of the National Football League (NFL).
+John Michael Dorsey (born August 30, 1960) is an American professional football executive and former player who is a senior personnel executive for the Detroit Lions of the National Football League (NFL).
 He previously served as general manager of the Cleveland Browns and Kansas City Chiefs.
 He is a former National Football League player for the Green Bay Packers, and later served in the Packers' scouting department for more than two decades, including director of college scouting from 2000 to 2011.
 He served as the Seattle Seahawks' director of player personnel in 1999, between two stints in Green Bay's front office.

 College career

 Dorsey was a four-year starter at linebacker for the University of Connecticut Huskies, being twice named Yankee Conference Defensive Player of the Year as well as an NCAA Division I-AA All-American honors.

 Professional career

-Dorsey was a fourth-round pick by the Green Bay Packers in the 1984 NFL Draft.
-He was also seventh-round draft pick by the USFL's Philadelphia Stars in the 1984 USFL Draft.
+Dorsey was a fourth-round pick by the Green Bay Packers in the 1984 NFL draft.
+He was also seventh-round draft pick by the USFL's Philadelphia Stars in the 1984 USFL draft.
 He played five seasons for Green Bay at linebacker and on special teams.
 His thirty-five special teams tackles for the Packers in 1984 is still a team record.

 Dorsey spent the 1989 season on the injured reserve list after suffering a knee injury during pre-game warmups of the Packers regular season opener, effectively ending his playing days.
 He totaled 130 tackles and two fumble recoveries during his five-year career.